Discovering Graph Generating Dependencies for Property Graph Profiling: Related Work

 \paragraph{Frequent subgraph mining} - Frequent subgraph mining (FSM) refers to the task of finding all isomorphic subgraphs that occur more than a designated number of times in a graph~\cite{Jiang2013}.
 A well-known FSM algorithm is gSpan~\cite{Yan2022}.
-The main idea of gSpan is to map each subgraph to a canonical DFS code being able to check if two subgraphs are isomorphic if they have the same canonical DFS code and consequently check the frequency of this subgraph.
-The use of DFS codes proposed by gSpan was largely used in other algorithms, including state-of-the-art algorithms such as GRAMI.
-The GRAMI~\cite{Elseidy2014} algorithm models the frequency evaluation of each subgraph as a constraint satisfaction problem, in which at each iteration it tries to find the minimal set of subgraph appearances that are enough to evaluate its frequency.
-GRAMI has been extended to support variations of the FSM problem~\cite{Elseidy2014,Moussaoui2016,Nguyen2021}.
+The main idea of gSpan is to map each subgraph to a canonical DFS code.
+The DFS codes are used to check if two subgraphs are isomorphic.
+The DFS codes were largely used in other algorithms, including state-of-the-art algorithms such as GRAMI~\cite{Elseidy2014}.
+GRAMI models the frequency evaluation of each subgraph as a constraint satisfaction problem.
+GRAMI has been extended to support variations of the FSM problem~\cite{Elseidy2014,Nguyen2021}.

-For discovering GGDs we are interested in mining graph patterns that are correlated, having constraints on the nodes/edges attributes and how they can help in describing the graph data.